-Samsung supersizes Galaxy Note, adds more air gestures
+Samsung's new Galaxy Note ditches headphone jack, adds more air gestures

 Meantime, the only obvious point of controversy is the elimination of a 3.5mm headphone jack from the new Notes - something of an about-face after Samsung poked fun at Apple for doing the same.

 Instead, there's a single USB-C jack for charging or headphones.
-Selwyn is not anticipating it will be a major issue, given a pair of USB-C buds are included in the box, and the fact that most safter-market buyers are plumping for wireless buds.
+Selwyn is not anticipating it will be a major issue, given a pair of USB-C buds are included in the box, and the fact that most people buy wireless earbuds these days.

-Samsung can point to the fact that jettisoning a dedicated headphone jack has help it make the new Notes slimmer.
+Jettisoning a dedicated headphone jack has also also allowed for a slimmer profile than the Note 9.

 Wireless charging